doejo/service-skeleton/README.md

 rake db:seed                # Load the seed data from db/seeds.rb
-rake db:setup               # Create the database, load the schema, and initialize with the seed data (use db:reset to also drop the database first) rake db:structure:dump      # Dump the database structure to db/structure.sql rake db:version             # Retrieves the current schema version number rake raven:test[dsn]        # Send a test event to the remote Sentry server rake init                   # Reinitialize git repository rake test                   # Run RSpec code examples
+rake db:setup               # Create the database, load the schema, and initialize with the seed data (use db:reset to also drop the database first) rake db:structure:dump      # Dump the database structure to db/structure.sql rake db:structure:load      # Recreate the databases from the structure.sql file rake db:version             # Retrieves the current schema version number rake init                   # Reinitialize git repository rake raven:test[dsn]        # Send a test event to the remote Sentry server rake test                   # Run RSpec code examples
 ```